Differences Between Stepper Motor and Servo Motor

 Response Time

-• Stepper Motor: It has a slower response time than the servo motor due to the absence of a feedback system.
+- Stepper Motor: It has a slower response time than the servo motor due to the absence of a feedback system.
 It completely relies on sequential step movement.
-Therefore, these motors are not suitable for applications that require rapid acceleration and deceleration.
+Therefore, stepper motors are not suitable for applications that require rapid acceleration and deceleration.

 Holding Torque